 - Use low emission equipment (LESS) when spreading slurry as this will allow for a reduction in the amount of chemical N required and it will also reduce ammonia losses to air

 - Before spreading nitrogen or slurry, ensure there is no heavy rainfall forecast, soil temperature should be greater than 6 degrees and climbing, grass growth rates increasing and ground conditions trafficable

 - Ensure soil fertility is optimum for lime, P and K. Follow your nutrient management plan (NMP).
 On moderate to highly stocked farms aim for P and K index 3

-- Maintain buffers near water courses when spreading slurry in line with regulation (at least 5-10m)
+- Maintain buffer margins near water courses when spreading slurry in line with regulations (at least 5-10m)

 - Soil sample regularly and update your NMP

 - Ensure soil is not compacted, this will allow the root system of plants to access and absorb available nutrients readily